DUNE-DAQ/daq-kube/docs/README.md

 You can review the default credentials for your cluster by running `print-creds.sh` when `kubectl` is in your `$PATH` and has this cluster as the default context.

+### Proxy

+Inside the cluster, port `1080` is available for use as a SOCKS5 proxy.

+If the node-ports were deployed, there is a node-port set for `tinyproxy` that should grant access to the cluster.
+If you delegate DNS to the SOCKS5 proxy, you can use this proxy server to test and recieve any in cluster resources.

 ## Repo Layout

 You are expected to be familiar with https://kluctl.io/docs and its reference sections.